Singapore’s education system faces ‘biggest challenge’ of enabling continued learning, PM Lee says

 “The reality is if Singaporeans are not up to scratch, the jobs will not come here to look for Singaporeans,” Mr Lee warned.
 “The jobs will leave here to go to the places where the talent and the enterprise and the hard-working people are.”

-Indonesia, Malaysia, Vietnam, China and India were cited as possible alternatives for companies to bring their jobs to, he added.
+Indonesia, Malaysia, Vietnam, China and India are possible alternatives for companies to bring their jobs to, he added.

 That said, there are not enough Singaporeans entering the workforce even as the birth rates here continue to drop, he pointed out.